DylnH/BasicCAD_2020-2021/README.md

 - I learned that complex things are just made out of multiple simple things.
 - I learned that the Onshape shortcuts make life a lot better.
 _________________________________________________________________________________________________________________________________________________________________________

+(I've done all of the caster still working on github. will be done soon.